sk-zk/TruckLib/docfx/docs/Samples/03-realroad.md

     sourceCrs, destCrs)[0];
 ```

-One last thing &ndash; the game has a minimum length for road segments, which in this case is 1.25 m.
+One last thing &ndash; the game has a minimum length for road segment, which in this case is 1.25 m.
 Further, segments shorter than 5 m can render quite strangely.
 Now that we have our projected points
 and know how long each segment will be in-game, we'll filter out these segments.
 (This sample has enough LOC as it is, so for the sake of simplicity, we just remove any point for which